 Concrete Weight Calculator

-Use this free concrete weight calculator to estimate pounds and US tons from concrete volume, density, and optional waste percent.
+Use this free concrete weight calculator to estimate pounds and US tons from cubic yards, density, and optional waste.
+Normal-weight concrete is often around 145 to 150 lb/ft3, but the right density depends on the mix.

 Concrete weight7830 lb